yash5chandrakar/HTML-CSS-Javascript-Countdown-Timer-Project/README.md

         time i spent on this project was on making the Countdown work(javascript part).
 I did want the timer to look aesthetically pleasing as well so i invested some time in Css as well.
 Overall i think the project looks and works better than i had hoped .</p>
+    <h3>#Why i chose to build this project</h3>
+    <p>I chose this project because i like building logic and this is mostly a Javascript project.
+I had a lot of fun building logic for this project.
+There were some challenges like how to make the timer work properly, the designing of the divs in html part etc. Overall i really liked building this project and it was a very great learning experience for me.</p>